 It’s important that you involve anybody who you’d like to leave an inheritance to when arranging an equity release plan.

-Our equity release advice service (provided by Just Retirement Solutions Limited) actively encourages you to have close family or friends present at consultations to make sure everybody with a vested interest is aware of how equity release will affect any inheritance you wish to leave.
+Our equity release advice service, provided by Just Retirement Solutions Limited, actively encourages you to have close family or friends present at consultations to make sure everybody with a vested interest is aware of how equity release will affect any inheritance you wish to leave.
+Although you can still leave a legacy to your loved ones, equity release will affect the value of your estate.

 Some lifetime mortgage providers offer what is known as a “drawdown” option.
 This means that you only release the money you need from your home, when you need it.
 The advantage of this is that interest isn’t charged until the money is released.